4 Tips for Booking Cheap Flights (New 2020)

 The moment I arrived in the city at 2 a.m., the horrible weather had turned our 9 hour drive into 18 hours, I loved New York.
 The museums, the parks, and the skyline all contribute to the great atmosphere of the city.
 Plus everyone wants to spend New Year Eve in New York.
 I was in New York around 2 weeks, and still didn’t have enough time to explore everything there.
-However, I did get to experience some great things you should check out if you are ever in the city.
+However, I did get to experience some great things you should check outwhen you visit one of the most beautiful cities in the world.

 Famous Ray’s Pizza, Vanessa’s Dumpling House, and the Tick Tock Diner; the food in New York City was mouth-watering delicious.
 I gained at least 3 lbs. in 2 weeks, making me nervous about what would happen to my waistline if I lived there.
 One thing is for sure, those 3 lbs were totally worth it.

 I ate at a lot of diners, hole in the wall restaurants, and street vendors, but overall my personal favorite place to eat was the Outpost Café in Brooklyn.
 Not only did it have a unique atmosphere, a great vibe, and the finest coffee I had in New York, but the food was amazing.
 Here are my two personal favorite dishes.